 - 14 ounces kielbasa cut in bite size pieces

 - 12 ounces vegetable rotini pasta see notes

 - 15.5 ounces can pinto beans

-- Turn on the Instant Pot to saute.
-Once hot, add in the kielbasa and cook for about 4 minutes.
+- Turn on the Instant Pot to sauté.
+Once hot, add in the kielbasa and cook for about 2 minutes.
 Quickly remove the kielbasa and set aside on a paper towel lined plate.
 See notes your inner pot will have burnt stuff on it.14 ounces kielbasa

 - Add in olive oil and onion as soon as you take the kielbasa out.
-Cook for about 4 minutes.
-Now add in the garlic, thyme and Italian seasoning.
+Cook for about 2 minutes.
+Now add in the garlic.
 Stirring constantly, cook for about 1 minute.2 Tablespoons olive oil, 1 yellow onion, 3 cloves garlic

-- Add about ¼ cup of the chicken broth to deglaze your pot.
+- Add about ¼ cup of the chicken broth while stirring to deglaze your pot.
 Hit cancel.

 - Add in the rest of the chicken broth, thyme, Italian seasoning, salt (if adding) and the pasta.
 Stir to mix.1 teaspoon dried thyme, 1 teaspoon Italian seasoning, 8 cups chicken broth, 12 ounces vegetable rotini pasta, Salt

 - Place lid on and turn the vent to seal.
 Hit pressure cook/manual and set for 4 minutes.